lloydmeta/schwatcher/README.md

 which conceptually is like a Stream, or a Go channel.
 You can filter on the stream, map on it, filter on it ... basically compose it as you would a normal observable.

+Note that since RxMonitor is powered by an Akka actor under the covers, the changes to what you (do not) want to monitor are done in a thread-safe manner so feel free to pass this object around.

 ```scala
 import com.beachape.filemanagement.RxMonitor